ascottix/funtracer/README.md

 If no scene file is specified, the program looks for a file named `have.fun` and reads it if present.

-The directory `scenes` contains several scene file to try.
+The directory `objects_testdata` contains several scene file to try.
 Try for example:

-`./funtracer scenes/teapot`
+`./funtracer objects_testdata/teapot`

 or if you can wait a bit more add supersampling:

-`./funtracer -ss 4 scenes/teapot`
+`./funtracer -ss 4 objects_testdata/teapot`

 The `-ss 4` option renders the scene 16 times, sampling each pixel at a slightly different position every time.
 This helps reduce aliasing and other visual artifacts.